 Verify that the release version of the product does not use default Python entry points (python.exe on Windows, and pythonX.Y on other platforms) since these are executable from the command line and do not have hooks enabled by default.

-Consider using a modified entry point that restricts the use of optional arguments to reduce the chance of unintentional code being executed and remove the default Python entry point from the system.
+Consider using a modified entry point that restricts the use of optional arguments to reduce the chance of unintentional code being executed

 Avoid unprotected settings from the working environment in entry points.